 While roulette wheels have always contained numbered pockets that represented the numbers players could bet on during a game, the exact layout of the wheel has changed several times throughout history.

 The first wheels that definitely used something similar to modern rules were found in Paris in 1796.
-The early version of the roulette wheel was similar to the modern American wheel, and featured 36 numbers along with a zero and double zero.
-Early on, one of the zeros was colored red, while the other was colored black; in order to make it clear that these spots would not win on even money bets, the zeroes were changed to green, a change that has remained to this day.
+The early version of the roulette wheel was similar to the modern American wheel and featured 36 numbers along with a zero and double zero.
+Early on, one of the zeroes was colored red, while the other was colored black.
+This was to make it clear that these spots would not win on even money bets.
+The zeroes were changed to green, a change that has remained to this day.

 In 1843 a casino in Hamburg decided they wanted to attract players by offering a better roulette game than their competitors.
 They realized that even if they made changes that favored the player, roulette could still have enough of an edge for the casino to make the game profitable.
 This lead to the single zero wheel – a game that remains known as European roulette today.

 Meanwhile, roulette was also gaining popularity in the United States, albeit with a rather different style.
 The roulette wheel in America in the 19th century featured only 28 numbers, as well as a zero, a double zero, and the iconic American eagle symbol (which essentially acted as a third zero).
 This may be the version of roulette with the highest house edge in history, as single number bets paid 27-1 and there were 31 spots on the wheel.
 The house held a 9.68% advantage over players!
 Not surprisingly, this wheel would eventually fall out of fashion and the eagle was removed from the roulette wheel.